caelan/pddlstream/README.md

 ## History

-PDDLStream is the "third version" of the STRIPStream planning framework, intended to supercede the previous versions:
+PDDLStream is the "third version" of the STRIPStream planning framework, intended to supersede the previous versions:

 1) https://github.com/caelan/stripstream
 2) https://github.com/caelan/ss